IgniteUI/indigo-design-docfx/en/components/avatar.md

 ## Shape

-The avatar comes in two distinct types, determined by its shape: a circle and a square form.
-In Figma we also support a rounded square shape.
+The avatar comes in three distinct types, determined by its shape: a circle, a square and a rounded form.

 <img class="responsive-img" src="../images/avatar_type.png" srcset="../images/avatar_type@2x.png 2x" />